pmitra43/kafka_load_generator/README.md

 ## To execute:

-1. Edit [clusterConfig.json](../master/clusterConfig.json) accordingly.
-Details below
+1. Edit [clusterConfig.json](../master/clusterConfig.json) according to the details mentioned above.
 2. Run `python3 configGenerator.py` in terminal.
 If there are no errors, it will generate two types of json files inside [json-data-generator/conf](../../tree/master/json-data-generator-1.2.2-SNAPSHOT/conf).
   * cpuUsageConfig_*clusterName*.json
   * `n` instances of cpuUsageWorkflow_*clusterName*_*nodeNumber*.json where `n` is (`lastNode`-`firstNode`+1) and *nodeNumber* ranges from `firstNode` to `lastNode`.